Toyota Aqua: Facelift (2025)

 A mid-cycle facelift was announced on 1 September 2025.
 It features updated exterior styling including a hammerhead grille and slim LED headlights, with some trims having a unique centre lamp.
 Safety enhancements include the latest Toyota Safety Sense with Proactive Driving Assist for improved steering and braking support involving pedestrians, cyclists, or stationary objects.
 New features comprise front and rear dash cameras, ETC 2.0 compatibility, Blind Spot Monitor, and Panoramic View Monitor.
 A new subscription-only "U" grade was introduced under the KINTO service.
+The GR Sport variant was updated on 6 July 2026.